 - (1) Online Assessment.
-Please complete the online survey before Modul 1, July 11, 11:59pm.
+Please complete the online survey before class, by Jan 12th, 11:59pm.
 (Approximate completion time: 15 minutes). - (2) Tactic Table.
 Construct a table of "hardball" tactics based on the material in the two readings provided: (1) Lewicki et al (Chapter 2, pp 52-60) and (2) Fisher & Ury (Chapter 8).
-The assignment is due before Module 1, July 11, 11:59pm.
+The assignment is due before Module 1, Jan 16th, 11:59pm.
 The table should have three columns: a column for the tactic name, a column with a description of what the tactic entails, and a column with a list of strategies one can implement to counter the hardball tactic.
 Upload the table to Canvas.
-(Approximate completion time: 45 minutes).

-- (3) Excel Model.
-This assignment needs to be completed and uploaded to Canvas in preparation for Module 4, by July 13 at 2pm.
+(Approximate completion time: 45 minutes). - (3) Excel Model.
+This assignment needs to be completed and uploaded to Canvas in preparation for Module 4, by Jan 18th at 2pm.
 The goal is to help you think through the case and prepare a spreadsheet that will help you evaluate deals on the fly.
 (Approximate completion time: 45 minutes) - (4) "Score a Deal" Exercise.
 This assignment is designed to probe and solidify your understanding of the multi-attribute value analysis (MAV) approach for clarifying tradeoffs between qualitatively different issues in multi-issue negotiation settings.
 Please answer the four questions, using the Ames et al. "Scoring a Deal" handout as a guide.
-The assignment is due by July 14 at 9am.
+The assignment is due by Jan 19th at 9am.
 Upload your responses to Canvas before leaving class.
-(Approximate completion time: 45 minutes). - (5) Action Plan Document.
+(Approximate completion time: 45 minutes).

+(5) Action Plan Document.
 Based on your individualized feedback report that outlines your personal negotiation style, you should develop an action plan for self-development.
 Pick one behavior that you would like to change in the next negotiation and describe how you are going to achieve this change.
-The assignment is due by July 15 by 9am.
-Upload your responses to Canvas before leaving class.
+The assignment is due by Jan 21 by 9am.
 (Approximate completion time: 15 minutes).